-There are also a number of pits and quarries within the SWRBD.
-The potential for mineral and sand and gravel resources in the SWRBD is discussed in detail in Section 5.3.8, Soil, Geology and Land Use.
+There are also a number of pits and quarries within the WRBD.
+The potential for mineral and sand and gravel resources in the WRBD is discussed in detail in Section 5.3.8, Soil, Geology and Land Use.

-5.3.7.4 Existing Environmental Pressures / Problems: Material Assets drinking water and wastewater.
+5.3.7.4 Existing Environmental Pressures / Problems: Material Assets

+Increased development including residential and industrial expansion continues to put pressure on existing water sources with regards to quantity as well as on the treatment facilities used to treat both drinking water and wastewater.
 In addition, existing water quality issues are resulting in pressures on economic shellfish and aquaculture activities along with fisheries used for recreational purposes.
 Some of the physical modifications identified as material assets, such as dams and weirs, may also be resulting pressures on fisheries used for recreational and commercial purposes.